 As the longest river in North America, it is no surprise that the Missouri River causes flooding throughout numerous communities across Nebraska.
 Along its 2,341-mile course, the Missouri River begins in the Rocky Mountains of western Montana and flows east and south before entering the Mississippi River north of St. Louis, Missouri.
-As the Missouri River shapes the Nebraska-Iowa and Nebraska-Missouri borders, it flows past many eastern Nebraska communities and is fed by countless tributaries as well.
+As the Missouri River shapes the Nebraska-lowa and Nebraska-Missouri borders, it flows past many eastern Nebraska communities and is fed by countless tributaries as well.

 The Missouri River has the largest upstream drainage basin of any river in Nebraska.
-According to the Otoe County Flood Insurance Study,36 the drainage area is 414,400 square miles at Nebraska City.
+According to the Otoe County Flood Insurance Study,33 the drainage area is 414,400 square miles at Nebraska City.
 The Missouri has a long history of flooding, and flood problems will continue to potentially impact development within its floodplain.
 Between the 1930s and 1960s, USACE completed six large reservoirs along the Missouri upstream of Nebraska.
-These reservoirs are operated for eight authorized purposes, including flood control.
-However, as the Floods of 1993, 2011, and 2019 illustrate, the Missouri still has the potential for major flooding.
+These reservoirs are https://map1.msc.fema.gov/data/31/S/PDF/31131CV000B.pdf?LOC=40fbaf8cdbb6aac7146e14165f377 252.